-Depreciation and amortization expense in 2023 was \$327 million, a decrease of \$22 million compared to 2022, and in 2022 was \$349 million, a decrease of \$91 million compared to 2021.
-The decrease in both periods was primarily attributed to a lower asset base, offset by an increase in our capital expenditures as demand increased.
-See "Note 2 - Segment Information", "Note 7 - Property, Plant and Equipment, Net", and "Note 8 - Intangible Assets, Net" for additional information.
+Depreciation and amortization expense in 2024 was \$343 million, an increase of \$16 million compared to 2023 primarily due to a larger asset base from an increase in our capital expenditures and acquisitions.
+See "Note 2 - Segment Information", "Note 5 - Property, Plant and Equipment, Net", "Note 6 - Intangible Assets, Net" and "Note 18 - Acquisitions" for additional information.